vinird/tutorialjs/README.md

 By default the **start index is 0**.

-To set a title and text to the popup you have to add a two more custom attributes:
+To set a title and text to the popup you have to add two more custom attributes:

 **``tutorial-title="title"``**